ChainAgnostic/namespaces/eip155/caip168.md

    work?](https://github.com/multiformats/cid#how-does-it-work) in the
    [Multiformats CID][] specification for context).
 It does not include the multibase, the CID version or the IPLD codec segments.
 It is assumed that the IPLD codec is dag-cbor.
-Verify that the first 32bytes of the `root` CID of the timestamp anchor proof is equivalent to the 32-byte partial CID extracted from the transaction data.
-Equivalence should be checked using a CIDs library, which can compare oprtions of multihashes encoded in bytes.
-If the two partial multihashes are not equivalent, verification MUST fail.
+Verify that the multihash portion of the `root` CID of the timestamp proof is equivalent to the multihash extracted from the transaction data.
+Equivalence should be checked using a CIDs library, which can compare multihash portions encoded in bytes.
+If the two multihashes are not equivalent, verification MUST fail.
 5) Determine that the transaction has been included in a valid block on the blockchain referenced by the `chainId`.
 Number of block confirmations for acceptance is up to an implementation.